 Fire represents the spark of divinity that courses through all things.
 The fire that gives rise to the light, the Word of God who leads us out of the darkness to the Godhead.
 It is the spark of divinity that came amongst us in human form.

 In the olden days, our ancestors used to make a Nyd Fyr (Need Fire) by rubbing two pieces of wood together and the runic character represents this action.
 The Nyd Fyr ritual involved two children creating a fire at opposite ends of a sacred enclosure.
 This would be the first act of a religious ritual and symbolically cleansed the area.
 Cattle would sometimes be driven between the two fires in order to ensure their health and fertility; a practice we know about because it was expressly banned by the Anglo-Saxon Church!
 Traditions of jumping over fires have survived into the present day.

-n also teaches us the importance of friction as a means of turning needs into positive outcomes and weaknesses into strengths.
-It teaches us about the need for self sufficiency and self preservation; the strength of resistance and defiance.
-It teaches us how to overcome stress through developing our inner strengths - or inner fire.
+The Need Rune also teaches us the importance of friction as a means of turning needs into positive outcomes and weaknesses into strengths.
+It teaches us about the need for self-sufficiency and self-preservation; the strength of resistance and defiance.
+It teaches us how to overcome stress through developing our inner strengths or inner fire.

 is byþ oferceald ungemetum slidor